-Man arrested in death of original Mouseketeer in Oregon
+Man arrested in Oregon in death of original Mouseketeer

 MEDFORD, Ore.
 (AP) - Authorities in Oregon have arrested a man in the death of an original member of Disney’s “The Mickey Mouse Club.”

-Oregon State Police said 36-year-old Daniel James Burda was taken into custody Friday on charges of manslaughter, criminally negligent homicide, abuse of a corpse, criminal mistreatment and identity theft in the death of Dennis Day.
+Daniel James Burda, 36, was taken into custody Friday on suspicion of manslaughter, criminally negligent homicide, abuse of a corpse, criminal mistreatment and identity theft in the death of Dennis Day, Oregon State Police said.

-It’s unknown if Burda has an attorney.
+Burda was being held in Jackson County Jail, where records show he had been booked on June 26 for violating probation on a previous robbery charge.

-Day’s husband, Ernie Caswell, first reported him missing nearly a year ago while at the hospital with memory loss.
+It was unclear if he has an attorney.

-Day’s body was then found at their Phoenix, Oregon, home in April following a months-long missing person investigation.
+Neighbors say Burda had lived with Day and his husband in southern Oregon.
+Police declined to provide more details and couldn’t immediately be reached for additional comment.

 Copyright © 2019 The Washington Times, LLC.